Paths, Ends and The Separation Problem for Infinite Graphs: On the complexity of the Eulerian path problem

-Let $W$ be a $\Sigma_2^{-1}$-complete set (the existence of such set as been proved in \cite{Ershov}) and $f: \N^2 \to \N$ be a computable approximation of $W$: since $W$ is 2-c.e., we can assume that $f$ changes mind on each element at most twice.
+Now we turn to the lower bound.
+Let $W$ be a d.c.e.-complete set (the existence of such set has been proved in \cite{Ershov}) and $f: \N^2 \to \N$ be a computable approximation of $W$: since $W$ is d.c.e., we can assume that $f$ changes mind on each element at most twice.
 Moreover, we can assume that $f(e,0)=0$ for every $e$.